hssomel/jupyter-kubernetes-aws/README.md

 # jupyter-kubernetes-aws

 ## Project Overview:
 A platform for hosting machine learning and data science workloads.
-This project integrates and simultaneously deploys Jupyterhub and Jupyterhub Enterprise Gateway on AWS cloud platform via a Kubernetes deployment.
+This project integrates and simultaneously launches Jupyterhub & Jupyter Enterprise Gateway on AWS cloud platform via a Kubernetes deployment.

+### Prerequisites
+- A working cluster with Kubernetes and Helm pre-installed.

 ### Jupyterhub Overview:
-Jupyterhub provides user a web interface to interact with and spins up single-user server notebooks.
-The existing resources and documentation for deploying Jupyterhub as a kubernetes deployment using the following link: <br/>
+Jupyterhub allows clients to connect to notebook-server instances via a web interface.
+The existing resources for deploying Jupyterhub via kubernetes can be accessed using the following link: <br/>
 [https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html](https://zero-to-jupyterhub.readthedocs.io/en/latest/index.html)<br/>
-Currently, Jupyterhub deployed via kubernetes, by following the steps provided in the original documentations, will deploy single-user notebook server instances as pods across the cluster.
-Each individual user will have their own notebook server pod, however, individual kernels and workloads launched within those notebook server pods will remain hosted on the same pod.
+The documentation in the link above has Jupyterhub configured to launch a single pod per user which hosts the notebook-server image.
+All kernel instances launched by the client will remain hosted in the same notebook-server pod.
+The integration of the notebook-server instance to Enterprise-Gateway eliminates that restriction and allows each kernel instance to be hosted inside its own pod thereby making full use of cluster resources.

 ### Jupyter Enterprise Gateway Overview:
 Jupyter Enterprise Gateway is a web server that enables the ability to launch kernels on behalf of remote notebooks.
 The existing resources for deploying Enterprise Gateway can be found using the link:<br/>